 To completely eliminate the interest fees, the account will need to be paid off or transferred to an account that provides a 0 percent interest as a new account perk.
 This will reduce the interest if the account is then paid off before the entry rate ends.

 If you need help with finance charge definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.